rafaspadilha/temporal-sorting-event/README.md

 Please, if you use or build upon this code, cite the publication above.

 In case you have any doubts, shoot us an email!
-We will be glad to help and/or answer any question about the method or evaluation.
+We will be glad to help and/or answer any questions about the method or evaluation.

 ---------